Gangs in the United States: Contemporary activities: 1990–present

 During the 1990s, the American South saw an increase in gang activity that had not been seen previously.
-In 1994, Mary Beth Pelz, a criminologist at University of Houston–Downtown, said that Texas lacked "a rich history of street gangs" compared to other parts of the United States.
+In 1994, Mary Beth Pelz, a criminologist at the University of Houston–Downtown, said that Texas lacked "a rich history of street gangs" compared to other parts of the United States.
 She said Houston area gangs began to branch out to newer developments in the 1980s.
 According to a 2006 Texas Monthly article by Skip Hollandsworth, many street gangs in Texas have no organized command structures.
 Individual "cliques" of gangs, defined by streets, parts of streets, apartment complexes, or parts of apartment complexes, act as individual groups.
-Texas "Cliques" tend to be headed by leaders called "OG"s (short for "original gangsters") and each "clique" performs a specific activity or set of activities in a given area, such as controlling trafficking of recreational drugs and managing prostitution.
+Texas cliques tend to be headed by leaders called "OGs" ("original gangsters"), and each clique performs a specific activity or set of activities in a given area, such as controlling trafficking of recreational drugs and managing prostitution.

 In 2009, David Kennedy, director of the Center for Crime Prevention and Control at John Jay College of Criminal Justice of the City University of New York, said that a lot of violence in inner cities in the United States is mislabeled as "gang violence" when in fact it involves small, informal cliques of people.

 As gang members and factions continued to grow, the introduction of cheap crack cocaine to American cities would prove fatal.
-Crack money now could be used to purchase unprecedented amounts of weaponry, and as newly armed gang members began to fight over 'turf', or the territory in which gangs would run their lucrative drug-trades, violence soared, as the FBI's national data of gang-related homicides show: from 288 in 1985 up to 1,362 in 1993.
+Crack money now could be used to purchase unprecedented amounts of weaponry, and as newly armed gang members began to fight over "turf", or the territory in which gangs would run their lucrative drug-trades, violence soared, as the FBI's national data of gang-related homicides show: from 288 in 1985 up to 1,362 in 1993.

-The targeted killing of the 9-year-old Tyshawn Lee, the son of a Chicago gang member who was lured into an alley and shot in 2015 marked a new low in gang violence, associated with the splintering of gangs into less organized factions often motivated by personal vendettas.
+The targeted killing of the 9-year-old Tyshawn Lee, the son of a Chicago gang member who was lured into an alley and shot in 2015, marked a new low in gang violence, associated with the splintering of gangs into less organized factions often motivated by personal vendettas.

+2020s

+Tren de Aragua began to extend its presence throughout the United States during this time.
+Telemundo, citing cases against suspected members of the gang, wrote in March 2024 that it shows "an increasingly widespread presence of the band also in the United States."
+In January 2024, the Federal Bureau of Investigation confirmed reports that the gang was operating in the United States.
+On July 11, 2024, the US Treasury Department and the White House announced sanctions against the gang and applied the "transnational criminal organization" designation.
+The State Department began offering a $12 million reward for information leading to the arrest of the organization's leaders.
+In 2024, U.S. officials at the U.S.-Mexico border began interrogation of single Venezuelan male migrants in order to screen for Tren de Aragua members.

+Tren de Aragua first appeared in Chicago and its suburbs in October 2023.
+FBI agents in El Paso, Texas reported that 41 suspected members of the Tren de Aragua were arrested in 2023.